Paullllllllllllllllll/ChronoTranscriber/README.md

 - **Multiple Schema Support**: Choose between markdown formatting or plain text output
 - **Custom Schemas**: Create your own schemas for specialized transcription needs
 - **Fallback Parsing**: Graceful handling of malformed responses with automatic fallback to raw text

+### Reliability & Retry Control

+- **Multi-tier Retry Strategy**: Automatic exponential backoff for transient API errors (429, 5xx, network timeouts) with jitter to avoid synchronized retries
+- **Transcription-aware Retries**: Optional, per-condition retries when the model returns `no_transcribable_text` or `transcription_not_possible`, configurable in `config/concurrency_config.yaml`
+- **Retry Hints**: Honors server-provided `Retry-After` headers and logs each attempt for clear observability
+- **Safe Defaults**: Sensible baseline retry settings ship out of the box, with the ability to disable or tighten retries per project requirements

 ### Batch Processing